Read this article in French here.

-Given the mission of feminism, people (men and women alike) who are invested and conditioned to keep sexism and patriarchy alive have fought to distort feminism for the public.
+Given the mission of feminism, there are people of all genders are invested and conditioned to keep sexism and patriarchy alive have fought to distort feminism for the public.

 Conservatives have done a very effective job of making feminism a “dirty word” so that many women and almost all men do not want to say they’re a feminist regardless if they agree with feminism or not.
 They’ve kept people so focused on trying to not be a feminist so we don’t see all the sexist policies the conservatives are pushing.